Effective Communication Lesson Plans UPDATE: Nov 22, 2019:

-(Being assertive doesn’t mean you have to be standing your ground on every single issue.
-Sometimes, we can choose not to argue / negotiate over every little issue with our team members, as long as those issues don’t cross our personal limits and boundaries.
+Being assertive doesn’t mean you have to stand your ground on every single issue.
+Sometimes, we can choose not to argue/negotiate over every little issue with our team members, as long as those issues don’t cross our personal limits and boundaries.

-Sometimes students will be communicating in a group, and participating, but that doesn’t mean they have effective communication strategies.
+Sometimes students will communicate in a group and participatea, but that doesn’t mean they have effective communication strategies.

 - Are they aggressively taking control of the conversation, making sure their points are heard and their ideas are implemented?

-- Are they just agreeing with everything and going with the flow even though they know it’s not a good idea – but we’re afraid of conflict?
+- Do they simply agree with everything and go with the flow even though they know it’s not a good idea – but they’re afraid of conflict?

-- Are they disagreeing with an idea on the inside, but because we don’t want to directly confront the other person, we just find a passive-aggressive to move slowly on the issue… or talk behind people’s backs?
+- How often do they disagree with an idea on the inside but because they don’t want to directly confront the other person, they just find a passive-aggressive way to move slowly on the issue (in silent protest) Or, maybe they’re grumbling behind people’s backs?

 Just because a team gets something done, doesn’t mean there was true collaboration.

-Just because a group of students are talking with each other, doesn’t mean it’s effective communication.
+Just because a group of students talks with each other, doesn’t mean there is effective communication happening…

 Group work doesn’t always mean people are communicating clearly or effectively, and if we can show our students the difference between effective and ineffective communication, we can help them to become better communicators.

-In this package, we provide over 2 weeks of lessons to do with your class to introduce the learning skill / transferable skills concept of “Communication” to your students.
+In this package, we provide over 2 weeks of effective communication lessons to do with your class.

 Communication is about imparting or exchanging information.
 However, communicating clearly and communicating assertively in tough conversation is NOT always easy!

-1. There are 4 basic parts to communication
+1. There are four basic parts to communication

 - A sender (who encodes a message),